skygragon/leetcode-cli-plugins/README.md

 ## HOWTO

+You can install the plugins in either ways below:

+### Install Command

+    $ leetcode install <plugin file>

+### Install Manually

-Put the plugin file in the `lib/plugins/` folder in leetcode-cli repo.
+Copy the plugin file to the sub folder `lib/plugins/` where leetcode-cli installed.

-TODO: provide command to install/remove plugins.
+E.g. On Linux/Mac, the path would be like: `/usr/local/lib/node_modules/leetcode-cli/lib/plugins/`

+Tips: You can find the path by running `npm`, check the last line of the output.